-In the unlikely event that the items are out of stock and not marked correctly online we will advise you of a delivery time at the earliest opportunity.
+In the unlikely event that the items are out of stock or availability is not marked correctly online, we will advise you of a delivery time at the very earliest opportunity.

 All items are despatched from JOYO Audio UK in Manchester England, these charges are selected at checkout for delivery.